k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md

 - Ensure the registry is accessible from within the Kubernetes cluster (e.g., proper VPC/VNet routing, firewall rules).
 - Use access credentials, tokens, or identity-based authentication mechanisms (e.g., IAM roles) as required by your cloud provider.
 - Store and tag the pulled Docker images using the same names and versions provided by K2view to ensure compatibility.
-- Make sure to configure your Helm `values.yaml` files with the correct image repository path and tag.
+- Ensure that you configure your Helm `values.yaml` files with the correct image repository path and tag.

 Once the registry is populated, you must share the full image paths (e.g., `gcr.io/project-id/k2view/fabric:8.2.1_40`) with your K2view representative to complete environment setup.